 Many auto experts say that we’re unlikely to ever return to inventory levels from before the pandemic.
 Before the pandemic, around 3.5 million new cars were on dealer lots.
 In August of this year, that number was down to 1.2 million.

 Dealers are finding less inventory is beneficial.
-They are seeing better profits and margins, and they can plan ahead more easily.
+They are seeing better profits and margins, and they can plan ahead more quickly.

 Car Insurance Rates Are Also Going Up

 As mentioned, car insurance average costs have been going up throughout 2022 and will probably continue to do so.
-Rates are increasing by an average of 4.9% nationwide.
-The rate changes are going to affect tens of millions of policyholders.
+Rates are increasing by an average of 4.9% nationwide, and the rate changes will affect tens of millions of policyholders.

 Since car insurance is required for vehicle owners in most states around the country, increases in premiums can be financial burdens.
-The reason for increases in car insurance is likely because all companies are seeing higher costs of doing business.
+The reason for increases in car insurance is likely because all companies are seeing higher business costs.
 Those higher costs will be passed on in the form of premiums.

 So, should you buy a new car right now?
 If you can wait, that might be the better option.
 The hope is that there will at least be some relief in the coming months for used cars, if not in the new car market.